Can you get a mortgage after a debt management plan?

 Quick mortgage glossary

-- Arrangement fee – This is a charge issued by a mortgage provider, once they’ve accepted your application.
+- Arrangement fee – This is a charge issued by a mortgage provider after they’ve accepted your application.
 It covers the cost of them arranging your mortgage and can vary between lenders.
-It is usually paid on completion of your house sale and most people add it to their total mortgage amount.
+It’s usually paid on completion of your house sale and most people add it to their total mortgage amount.

 - Broker – This is an individual who can arrange a mortgage for you and search the market to find the best rate.

-- Deposit – An upfront amount of money to put towards your home, usually 10%.
+- Deposit – An upfront amount of money to put towards your home.

 - Fixed rate – This is when the interest rate on your mortgage is fixed for a certain amount of time.

-- Interest – This is a charge on top of your mortgage repayment to ensure the lender makes back what they have loaned you.
+- Interest – This is a charge on top of your mortgage repayment from the mortgage provider.
+You’ll pay this back as part of your monthly payment.

 - Tracker mortgage – This mortgage tracks The Bank of England’s interest rate to offer you the best deal.
 It’s great when the economy is driving down interest rates but if things change you could see yourself paying a much higher amount than expected.